The UNESCO Creative Cities Network

 The UNESCO Creative Cities Network (UCCN) was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
 The Network contains seven creative fields: literature; crafts and folk art; design; film; gastronomy; media arts and music.
 Reykjavík has been a UNESCO City of Literature since 2011.

 The UCCN is a growing network with new cities being designated every other year.
 The title is a permanent one, as long as the designated cities stay active within the network.

 For more information, have a look at the UCCN Mission Statement or visit the UNESCO Creative Cities website.

 listed in order of designation:

-At the UNESCO Cities of Literature website (citiesoflit.com) you can find information on literature residencise, Literature Cities and joint projects.
-Informations for the media and new Literature Cities.
+At the UNESCO Cities of Literature website (citiesoflit.com) you can find information about the cities as well as information for the media and for new or aspiring literary cities.

-Cities submit bids to UNESCO to be designated a City of Literature.
-The designations are monitored and reviewed every four years by UNESCO.
+Cities submit bids to UNESCO in order to be evaluated as possible UNESCO Cities of Literature.
+Ones designated, the designations are monitored and reviewed every four years by UNESCO.